yashs662/rust_kanban/README.md

 - [ ] Implement animations for UI elements
 - [ ] Implement a way to interact with the kanban board using the mouse (scrolling, dragging, etc)
 - [ ] Implement a way to sync with other services like notion
+- [ ] Write Tests
+- [ ] Add a Toutorial for new users (Preferably in the app itself with animations and highlighting of UI elements)
 ## Completed Features
 - [x] Implement previews for loading a save
 - [x] Toast Message Implementation -- (Inspired by [nvim-notify](https://github.com/rcarriga/nvim-notify))